SuperLouis64/RingFitAdventure-Overwatch-Mod/README.md

 # RingFitAdventure-Overwatch-Mod
 How to play Overwatch with the Ring Fit Adventure Mod!
-This requires the Titan Two hardware
+This requires the Titan Two hardware.
+Watch the YouTube Video explaining it: <https://www.youtube.com/watch?v=zk0rxY8Z2Zk>

 ### Overall Design of the Mod